How to stop a dog from barking at people on walks?

 3. Protection or resource guarding.
 Although this often stems from fear & feeling the need to protect from the “threat.”

-How to stop a dog from barking at people due to fear.
+How to stop a dog from barking at people when out walking

-If your dog is barking due to excitement, a lot of these tips should still be helpful.
+If your dog is barking due to excitement, these tips should still be helpful.

 1. Make a list of your dog’s exact triggers.
 Be specific.

-Try to pinpoint exactly when your dog reacts.
+Try to pinpoint exactly when your dog reacts to people.
 For example, Honey barks at men wearing hats or tall men once they are 10 feet away.
 Or, Bentley barks at children once they are 15 feet away, especially if they are running or on bikes.

 Your dog might have 5 or 6 different triggers.
 Brainstorm with family members or roommates so you get the most accurate list.